 Figuring out how to buy a skateboard can be daunting, especially if you’re not sure what you are looking for.
 There are customizable parts, accessories and some fancy technology that can be overwhelming.
 Good news is, we can simplify it for you!
-At Tactics, about half our crew skates daily, so we put our heads together and came up with some tips.
-Our guide breaks it all down to give you the basics plus a few recommendations.
+At Tactics, our crew is full of daily skaters, so we put our heads together to break it all down and give you the basics, plus a few recommendations.

 The first thing to consider is what kind of skateboarding you want to do.
 Do you want to skate your local skate park and learn tricks?
 Do you want something for commuting across town or campus?
 Or, would you enjoy charging down hills at high speeds?
 Take a look at the options below and note which features work well for the type of skating you want to do.